 5. Ask for Help

 It’s okay to ask for help, actually it’s highly recommended because the chances of you sticking with affirmations or improving your gut health or increasing your awareness around your cognitive distortions on your own is low.
 We, as people, aren’t meant to do things alone we’re a social bunch and that’s cool because there are plenty of people out there willing to help and who have gone through it before.
 Having people around you holding you accountable who actually know what you’re going through makes a big difference.
 It makes you feel safe, calmer, understood and motivated because you can see the light at the end of the tunnel.
 Asking for help is cool whether that be a therapist, a coach-like me or a friend that’s actually been there.
 Ask for help.

-If you are struggling with anxiety or depression and are ready to get it under control once and for all because it’s a symptom that can be managed without harsh medications sign up to get on the waitlist for my membership program [coming August 6th] so you can get all the juicy details about what’s inside and how it can seriously help you.
+If you are struggling with anxiety or depression and are ready to get it under control once and for all because it’s a symptom that can be managed without harsh medications join the Gut Calm Blueprint online membership today, so you can get all the juicy details about what’s inside and how it can seriously help you.
 I know because I’ve done it myself and helped clients do it as well with my proven method - you can do it too!